 However, anodized aluminum has a few major drawbacks:

 - After a few uses it takes on a dark patina that many people find unattractive.

 (Also sometimes called blue or black steel) Carbon steel is like a lighter-weight version of cast iron.
 It's the material of choice for many professional chefs for its excellent heat retention, durability, and light weight, as well as it's low cost.
 It is particularly favored for woks and crepe pans.
-Like cast iron, it has to be seasoned--and the seasoning makes it a nearly nonstick option; it should be wiped clean and not washed with soap; and it reacts with acidic foods (like tomatoes), which ruin the seasoned, near-nonstick surface.
+Like cast iron, it has to be seasoned--and the seasoning makes it a nearly nonstick option; it should be wiped clean and not washed with soap, and it reacts with acidic foods (like tomatoes), which ruin the seasoned, near-nonstick surface.
 It is also induction-compatible.

 Nonstick cookware is a coated cookware.
-That is, the cooking surface of stainless, aluminum, or possibly cast-iron pans is treated with a ceramic or hydrocarbon-based nonstick coating.
-Higher-end nonstick cookware may be coated clad stainless.
+That is, the cooking surface of stainless, aluminum, or possibly cast-iron pans is covered with a ceramic or hydrocarbon-based nonstick coating (usually sprayed on).
 The coating is highly "slippery," allowing food to slide off of it easily, which is what makes it easy to clean.

 Nonstick has become hugely popular cookware.
 People love it because it's easy to clean and because they can cook with less fat.
 And the new coatings, both ceramic and hydrocarbon-based PFOA (the new "teflon"), have been declared safe for human use by the FDA when used under proper conditions.

 But nonstick, no matter what the infomercials claim, has issues.
 No matter how much TLC you give it and how perfectly you follow manufacturer instructions, the nonstick coating is going to wear off in a pretty short time.
 The average lifetime of a nonstick pan hovers somewhere around 18 months of regular use.
 After that (and sometimes even before that) the coating will start to flake and it will lose its nonstick properties.